If you’ve just started studying at Oxford University or you’re thinking about applying, Know Your Oxford will help you to find your feet in the city.

 Part 9: The High Street

 Charlotte walks from the University Church out of town along Oxford’s grand High Street.
 She meets Esther Agbolade, President of the Oxford African and Caribbean society and looks at a plaque honouring Christian Cole, Oxford’s first black graduate in 1880.
+The plaque was installed in 2017 as the result of a collaboration between University College and Pamela Roberts, director of the project Black Oxford: Untold Stories.

 Part 10: The Exam Schools and beyond